totemmaker/totemmaker-docs/docs/remote-control/arduino/TotemRobot.md

 #### getColor()  { data-toc-label='getColor()' }

 : Get robot appearance color.
 Each robot can have different color to tell them apart easier.
-Also this color can be used for on board RGB LEDs.
+Also this color can be used for on board RGB lights.
 _Returns:_ 24bit color code [`0x000000`:`0xFFFFFF`].

 ```arduino